Introduction to Therapeutic Horticulture

-- Contact your membership coordinator for the discount code.
+Contact your membership coordinator for the discount code.
 If they do not have the code, ask them to send a request via email to firstname.lastname@example.org from their work email account.

-- For JCRA or NCBG volunteers, contact your volunteer coordinator for the discount code.
+- For JCRA or NCBG volunteers and members, contact your volunteer coordinator for the discount code.
 If they do not have the code, ask them to send a request via email to email@example.com from their work email account.